Intangible Cultural Heritage Days 2025 - Textile arts

 By Assen Slim, Deputy Vice-President for Research delegated to Open Science, Digital Humanities and Science and Society.

-The intangible cultural heritage status of know-how related to textile arts has necessitated the implementation of one or more processes of patrimonialization, led by heritage institutions but also by the holders of this know-how.
+The intangible cultural heritage status of know-how linked to the textile arts has necessitated the implementation of one or more processes of patrimonialization, led by heritage institutions but also by the holders of this know-how.
 This round table explores the issues and practices involved.

 Learn more

 Textile arts practices are made up of hundreds of different techniques, inherent to each culture and population.
-Among them are weaving, dyeing, lacemaking and printing, all skills that tell stories, embody identities and reflect worlds.
+These include weaving, dyeing, lacemaking and printing, all of which tell stories, embody identities and reflect worlds.

 Today, the preservation of these living heritages relies on an essential challenge: transmission.
 Teaching these techniques, sharing them and making them evolve guarantees their vitality, while creating bridges between past and present.